abhigyanghosh30/megathon-portal/README.md

 *Prerequisites: You'll need a copy of `local_settings.py`, which happens to contain sensitive information.*

-1. Clone the repository and navigate to its root
+1. Clone the repository and navigate to its root.
 ```(shell)
 $ git clone https://github.com/IIIT-ECell/megathon-portal.git
 $ cd path/to/repository/root
 ```

-2. Setup and activate a virtual environment
+2. Setup and activate a virtual environment.
 ```(shell)
 $ python3 -m venv venv
 $ source venv/bin/activate